alyssarose05/ShapeHandler/README.md

 ### Installation
 You are welcome to install these files in any way you see fit, but there are pre-defined and short ways of installing these functions depending on what language you are using.

-**C and C++**: Insert the `ShapeHandler.h` file into the same directory as your project.
-In the source files that use the file, type `#include "ShapeHandler.h"` at the top.

-**Java, Kotlin, and Python:** Insert the `ShapeHandler` package into the same directory as your project.
+Insert the `ShapeHandler` package into the same directory as your project.
 In the source files that use the package, type the command that corresponds to the language you are using at the top:
 - Java: `import ShapeHandler.*;`
-- Kotlin: `import ShapeHandler.*`
-- Python: `import ShapeHandler`
+- Python: `import ShapeHandler as sh` (Note: `sh` can be replaced with anything you'd like.)

+### Usage
+- Java: Use methods/classes as normal, except put `Formulas.` before any method in "Other Formulas."
+- Python: Put `sh.` (or any abbreviation you changed it to) before every class declaration and formula usage.

 And that's it!
 You're ready to start *shaping* up your code.
 Have fun!